Certora/Documentation/docs/cvl/v5-changes.md

 As mentioned above the attribute `parametric_contracts` was added to `certora-cli` 5.0.
 The attribute accepts the parametric contracts as a list of strings.
-The attribute can be set as the CLI flag `--parametric_contracts` or in a conf file.
+The attribute can be set as the CLI flag `--parametric_contracts` or in a `.conf` file.

 **Example**
 CLI:

 `certoraRun C1.sol C2.sol C3.sol --parametric_contracts C1 C3 ...`

-Conf file:
+Configuration file:

 `"files": [ "C1", "C2", "C3"],
 "parametric_contracts": [ "C1", "C3"],